mcinteerj/rdbms-mdb-migration-workshop/guides/hard/README.md

 You can see example solution charts for this exercise [here](../solutions/charts).

 # List of Guides
+If you require more detailed instructions on any of the exercises above, please refer to the following links from the Medium Guide:
 * [Design Your Target MongoDB Data Model](data-modelling)
 * [Migrate Data From MySQL to MongoDB (including transforming the data)](data-migration)
 * [Aggregation Framework for Analytics](aggregations)